MaksimLozovskii/AI-IMAGE-RANKER/README.md

 |  |  | {Email} |

 # **TO ADD TO README**
 - Boilerplate files and/or code
-- Language that is used with screenshots
+- Test files
-- Tools that they use in list format with screenshots
+- UI example files in figma

-- A guide on how to use their project management system (preferebly a video)
+- A video guide on how to use their project management system
-- A guide on how to do my own ticket (video preferebly)
+- A video guide on how to do my own ticket

 **Overview**